Laban254/aws-task-manager/README.md

 ### 🔄 **Real-Time Updates:**

 -   The **Flask app** listens for **SQS** messages.
--   It updates the media record with the generated thumbnail URL and displays it on the user dashboard.
+-   It updates the media record with the generated thumbnail URL.

-### 📊 **Dashboard:**

--   Users can view their uploaded media, including titles, descriptions, and generated thumbnails.

 ----------